|MP 4.01.11||Occlusion of Uterine Arteries Using Transcatheter Embolization|

-No RCTs or other comparative studies evaluating UAE for treating PPH were identified.
-In 2012, Rath and colleagues published a systematic review of literature on second-line treatment of PPH.
-(15) The authors stated that there is a lack of RCTs on arterial embolization for UAE and the emergent and multi-factorial nature of this condition, as well as potential ethical issues, makes it difficult to conduct a randomized trial.
-The review summarized the success rate of arterial embolization for PPH reported in case series as ranging from 70-100%, and from 60-83% in placenta accreta.
+No RCTs or other comparative studies evaluating UAE for treating postpartum hemorrhage were identified.
+In 2012, Rath et al published a systematic review of literature on second-line treatment of this condition.(16) The authors stated that there is a lack of RCTs on arterial embolization for postpartum hemorrhage and the emergent and multifactorial nature of this condition, as well as potential ethical issues, makes it difficult to conduct a randomized trial.
+The review summarized the success rate of arterial embolization for postpartum hemorrhage reported in case series as ranging from 70% to 100%, and from 60% to 83% in placenta accreta.
 The authors noted that UAE should not be performed in patients with excessive bleeding or when the patient is hemodynamically unstable.

-In 2009, Kirby and colleagues published a retrospective analysis of data from 43 women who underwent UAE for primary PPH.
-(17) In this study, clinical success was defined as cessation of bleeding without need for repeat embolization, laparotomy or hysterectomy and without mortality.
-Eight of 43 (19%) of women had a hysterectomy prior to UAE.
+In 2009, Kirby et al published a retrospective analysis of data from 43 women who underwent UAE for primary postpartum hemorrhage.(19) In this study, clinical success was defined as cessation of bleeding without need for repeat embolization, laparotomy or hysterectomy and without mortality.
+Eight of 43 (19%) of women had a hysterectomy before UAE.
 Of the remaining 35 women, clinical success was achieved in 29 women (83%).
 Considering the sample as a whole, the clinical success rate was 29 of 43 (67%).
-Complications among women who had a UAE without a previous hysterectomy included one case of a groin hematoma, one inadvertent perforation of the left obturator artery during UAE, one bleeding necrotic fibroid tumor, and one case of symptoms consistent with endometritis.
+Complications among women who had a UAE without a previous hysterectomy included 1 case of a groin hematoma, 1 inadvertent perforation of the left obturator artery during UAE, 1 bleeding necrotic fibroid tumor, and 1 case of symptoms consistent with endometritis.

 UAE for treatment of cervical ectopic pregnancy

 No RCTs or other comparative studies evaluating UAE for treating cervical ectopic pregnancy were identified.
 The published literature consisted of case series with small numbers of patients.
 Sample sizes ranged from 2 to 20 patients, and most studies had fewer than 10 patients.
-The largest prospective series was conducted in China by Xiaolin and colleagues.
-(18) Patients underwent UAE and in conjunction with methotrexate injections before, during, and after the UAE procedure.
-Median follow-up was 12 months (range 1 to 50 months).
+The largest prospective series was conducted in China by Xiaolin et al.(20) Patients underwent UAE and in conjunction with methotrexate injections before, during, and after the UAE procedure.
+Median follow-up was 12 months (range, 1-50 months).
 Two of 20 patients (10%) had recurrent vaginal bleeding; the other 18 had no significant bleeding after UAE.
 Five patients (25%) had an additional curettage procedure due to bleeding and/or high levels of beta (b)-hCG.
 The uterus was preserved in all patients, and normal menses resumed after 2 to 4 months.
 Eight of 16 (50%) women who attempted another pregnancy achieved a normal pregnancy within 1 year.
 There were 2 miscarriages and 6 live births at term.

 Impact of UAE treatment on fertility and pregnancy outcomes

-Section summary: Reviews of fertility and pregnancy outcomes after UAE suggest that successful pregnancy is possible after UAE for treatment of uterine fibroids or PPH.
-One review found higher rates of miscarriage and postpartum hemorrhage after UAE for treatment of uterine fibroids compared to treatment of fibroids with myomectomy.
-There are limited data on pregnancy outcomes in women who became pregnant following UAE for treatment of PPH.
+Reviews of fertility and pregnancy outcomes after UAE suggest that successful pregnancy is possible after UAE for treatment of uterine fibroids or postpartum hemorrhage.
+One review found higher rates of miscarriage and postpartum hemorrhage after UAE for treatment of uterine fibroids compared with treatment of fibroids with myomectomy.
+There are limited data on pregnancy outcomes in women who became pregnant following UAE for treatment of postpartum hemorrhage.

 Ongoing Clinical Trials